 Rodríguez-Sanz H, Manzanera JA, Solís MT, Gómez-Garay A, Pintos B, Risueño MC, Testillano PS .
 Early markers are present in both embryogenesis pathways from microspores and immature zygotic embryos in cork oak, Quercus suber L. BMC Plant Biology 14, 224.

 Projects currently in progress

 COST Action CA19125 (EPI-CATCH: EPIgenetic mechanisms of Crop AdapTation to Climate cHange) EU (2020- 2024).
-Chair: F. Martinelli, Managing Committee and Core group member: PS Testillano
+Chair: F. Martinelli (Univ.
+Florence, Italy), Managing Committee member, Core group member and WG3 co-leader: PS Testillano

 Past projects (last years)

 Contract CSIC-Alcaliber I+D+i N.20171981 (2017-2021) PI: PS Testillano